rekha-balan/azure-docs-test2-pr.nl-NL/articles/service-fabric/service-fabric-node-transition-apis.md

 **Usage**

 If the Node Transition API does not throw an exception when invoked, then the system has accepted the asynchronous operation, and will execute it.
 A successful call does not imply the operation is finished yet.
 To get information about the current state of the operation, call the Node Transition Progress API (managed: [GetNodeTransitionProgressAsync()][gntp]) with the guid used when invoking Node Transition API for this operation.
 The Node Transition Progress API returns an NodeTransitionProgress object.
 This object’s State property specifies the current state of the operation.
-If the state is “Running” then the operation is executing.
+If the state is “Running”, then the operation is executing.
 If it is Completed, the operation finished without error.
 If it is Faulted, there was a problem executing the operation.
 The Result property’s Exception property will indicate what the issue was.
 See https://docs.microsoft.com/dotnet/api/system.fabric.testcommandprogressstate for more information about the State property, and the “Sample Usage” section below for code examples.

 **Differentiating between a stopped node and a down node** If a node is *stopped* using the Node Transition API, the output of a node query (managed: [GetNodeListAsync()][nodequery], PowerShell: [Get-ServiceFabricNode][nodequeryps]) will show that this node has an *IsStopped* property value of true.
 Note this is different from the value of the *NodeStatus* property, which will say *Down*.
-If the *NodeStatus* property has a value of *Down*, but *IsStopped* is false, then the node was not stopped using the Node Transition API, and is *Down* due some other reason.
+If the *NodeStatus* property has a value of *Down*, but *IsStopped* is false, then the node was not stopped using the Node Transition API, and is *Down* due to some other reason.
 If the *IsStopped* property is true, and the *NodeStatus* property is *Down*, then it was stopped using the Node Transition API.

 Starting a *stopped* node using the Node Transition API will return it to function as a normal member of the cluster again.
-The output of the node query API will show *IsStopped* as false, and *NodeStatus* as something that is not Down (e.g. Up).
+The output of the node query API will show *IsStopped* as false, and *NodeStatus* as something that is not Down (for example, Up).

 **Limited Duration** When using the Node Transition API to stop a node, one of the required parameters, *stopNodeDurationInSeconds*, represents the amount of time in seconds to keep the node *stopped*.
 This value must be in the allowed range, which has a minimum of 600, and a maximum of 14400.
 After this time expires, the node will restart itself into Up state automatically.
 Refer to Sample 1 below for an example of usage.